 If you want the head lugs chromed, then the frame builder should ream the head tube before chroming.
 A chromed head tube cannot be reamed, and if the head tube was not reamed prior to chroming, then the headset bearing races may not seat properly.
 If you want the head lugs painted, then ream the head tube after painting.
 Reynolds 531 chromes well; other Reynolds tube types do not take chrome (it won't stick).
 These are all matters pertaining to the process-phase to be discussed with your frame builder.

-I have had four bespoke frames made, three for myself and one for my wife.
-However, I must admit that Rob Penn has one-upped me: although I have fondled raw lugs and tubes and sampled tube colors, I have never actually watched my frames being brazed together.
+I have had several bespoke frames made, for myself and for my wife.
+However, I must admit that Rob Penn has one-upped me: although I have fondled raw lugs and tubes and sampled painted colors, I have never actually watched my frames being brazed together.
 Kudos for total process involvement!

 Penn's book gives the reader a good feel not only for the joys of having a dream bike, but also for the joy in the process of acquiring one.
 For those who have already realized their dream bikes, the book will provide a very pleasant déjà vu experience; for those who are contemplating building up a dream bike, the book will provide a very pleasant and encouraging anticipatory experience.
 Who knows, the book might even inspire a number of people to reach for their dreams; as the author points out, dream bikes are not exorbitant.